algolia/documentation-editor/README.md

 # Documentation Editor

-This is the mountable Rails app providing the documentation editor of Algolia.com
+This is the mountable Rails application providing the documentation editor of [Algolia.com](https://www.algolia.com/doc).

+It requires your project to depend on:

+ * Angular.js & ng-file-upload.js,
+ * Bootstrap 3,
+ * and Fontawesome 4.

 It depends on:
+ * rails (>4.0),
+ * haml-rails,
+ * sass-rails,
+ * kramdown,
+ * highlight,

- * Angular.js & ng-file-upload.js
+ * simple_form,
- * Bootstrap 3
+ * sass-rails,
- * Fontawesome 4
+ * and paperclip.

 ## Installation